matthew-spire/AndroidInterviewQuestions/KotlinInterviewQuestions.md

     - **launch/join**: launch is used to start and stop a coroutine. join is used to wait for the launched coroutine to complete.
     - **async/await**: async initiates a coroutine that computes a result. await is used on the result, represented by an instance of Deferred.
 <br></br>

-- **Disadvantages of Kotlin**
-    - Presence of a few keywords with non-obvious meanings.
-    - Absence of checked exceptions.
-    - A lot of what happens in Kotlin is hidden.
-    - Limited learning resources due to a small developer community.
-    - Variable compilation speed with Java often outperforming Kotlin in clean builds.